whatwg/compression/explainer.md

 ## Motivation

-Existing libraries can be used to perform compression in the browser, however there are a number of benefits to a built-in capability.
+Existing libraries can be used to perform compression in the browser, however there are a number of benefits to a built-in capability:

 *   A built-in API does not need to be downloaded.
 This is particularly relevant when compression is being used with the goal of reducing bandwidth usage.
 *   Native compression libraries are faster and use less power than JavaScript or WASM libraries.
+Benchmarks performed at Facebook found that the native implementation was 20x faster than JavaScript and 10% faster than WASM.
 *   Ergonomics is improved by having a standard, web-like API.
 By using streams composability with other web platforms is improved.
 *   The web platform is unusual in not having native support for compression.
+    Android, iOS, .NET, Java, Node.js, Python, and many other platforms come with compression support out-of-the-box.
 This API fills that gap.

-Why support "gzip" and "deflate" rather than more modern compression formats?
+### Why support "gzip" and "deflate" rather than more modern compression formats?

 *   An implementation of these formats is already built into all standards-compliant browsers.
 This makes the incremental cost of exposing